CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 But:

-- $1$ point could belong to a large amount of polynomials of degree $1$,
+- $1$ point could belong to a large number of polynomials of degree $1$,
-- $2$ points could belong to a large amount of polynomials of degree $2$,
+- $2$ points could belong to a large number of polynomials of degree $2$,
 - ...
-- $k-1$ points could belong to a large amount of polynomials of degree $k-1$,
+- $k-1$ points could belong to a large number of polynomials of degree $k-1$,

 When sharing a secret $S$ using SSS, reconstructible with $k$ shares among $n$, the knowledge of $k$ shares is sufficient to reconstruct $S$, but the knowledge of $k-1$ shares brings no information about $S$